 A list of common Asbestos Containing Materials (ACM):

-The vast majority of asbestos-containing products used in houses were bonded asbestos cement materials, including:
+The vast majority of ACM products used in houses were bonded asbestos cement materials, including:

 - Shingles and siding (villaboard and similar)